 As required by CEQA Guidelines Section 15126.2(b), an environmental impact report (EIR) must describe any significant impacts that cannot be avoided, including those impacts that can be mitigated but not reduced to a less than significant level.
 Where there are impacts that cannot be alleviated without imposing an alternative design, their implications and the reasons the project is being proposed, notwithstanding their effect, should be described.
 Chapter 4, "Environmental Analysis," of this SEIR describes the potential environmental impacts of the proposed Project and recommends mitigation measures to reduce impacts, where feasible.
 As discussed in this SEIR, implementation of the proposed Project would result in potential impacts that would be mitigated below a level of significance with implementation of mitigation measures for aesthetics, air quality, biological resources, hazards and hazardous materials, hydrology and water quality, utilities, service systems, and energy, and water supply.
-Significant and unavoidable impacts would remain to cultural resources and noise, even after implementation of mitigation measures.
-Cumulatively considerable significant and unavoidable impacts would occur to aesthetics, cultural resources, and noise, even after implementation of mitigation measures.
+Significant and unavoidable impacts would occur to aesthetics, cultural resources, and noise, even after implementation of mitigation measures.